phillippelevidad/guardjs/README.md

 - `toLowerCase`: Makes a string lower case
 - `toUpperCase`: Makes a string upper case
 - `trim`: Trims the guarded string value
+- `useDefault`: Provides a default value, in case the original is null or undefined

 ### Install from NPM